-The prover in the ambiguity zone behaves according to the communication rules stated in Section 3.
-If the prover is rejected, it behaves as follows:

-If the prover is rejected and the last signal increment is z, the prover decreases the signal strength by z/2 and rebroadcasts.
+The prover in the ambiguity zone behaves according to the communication rules stated in Section III.
+If the prover is rejected, it behaves as follows.
+If the prover is rejected and the last signal increment is z, the prover decreases the signal strength by z/2and rebroadcasts.
 Alternatively, if the prover does not hear the decision of the verifiers (the signal does not reach any verifier), the prover increases the signal strength by z/2 and rebroadcasts.
 The prover continues the process until it is accepted.
+Intuitively, the prover starts with the signal increment of x and then, depending on the outcome of the previous trial, continues to decrease or increase the signal by progressively smaller portions until the prover is accepted.